CodingAce123/CodingAce123/README.md

 ## I'm A Student, Developer, Gamer and a Learner!!!
 - 👱🏼 Hey, I am Aaryan Bizoara, a Young Developer and I'm a Student In Grade 8th
 - 🎓 Currently In Coding, I Am Learning JavaScript on [WhiteHat Junior][refferal].
-- 🌱 I’m currently Learning Everything 🤣
+- 😐 I have a Love/hate Relationship with Programming
-- 😐 I have a love/hate relationship with Programming
+- 💥 Check Out My Awesome [Octoprofile][octoprofile]
 - 🌈 I Like Coding, Cricket, Art and Craft, Cubing, Music and Playing Games.
 - ⚡ FUN FACT: I Love Food, Travelling and Playing Games
 - 😄 Pronouns: Coder, Leader and Kind Hearted